KYZZHECIK/stock_solver/README.md

     ``` bash
     python -m src.stock_solver.dataset.apis.get_tickers --path=...
     ```
-    The command above will call Alpaca API to obtain the available tickers, filter using Alpha Vantage Overview endpoint, and save the tickers to the specified path.
-If there is a preditermined list of tickers available, this step can be skipped.
+    The command above calls Alpaca API to obtain the available tickers, filters using Alpha Vantage Overview endpoint, and saves the tickers to the specified path.
+If there is a predetermined list of tickers available, this step can be skipped.

     For obtaining the data necessary for the dataset, run:
     ``` bash
     python -m src.stock_solver.dataset.apis.alpha_vantage_calls --tickers_path=... --dataset_path=...
     ```
-    The command will start calling the end points and aggregating the features for each ticker from the `--tickers_path` file.
-The features for each ticker will be saved in the `--dataset_path` folder.
+    The command calls the endpoints and aggregates the features for each ticker from the `--tickers_path` file.
+The features for each ticker are saved in the `--dataset_path` folder along with an updated manifest that tracks which symbols were exported.